TIG Welding – Information and How to Guides

 Before purging the pipe the open area of the pipe need to be sealed off.
 That also includes the weld area.
 This is done by taping to area and when it is welded the tape is pulled away in small sections.
 Once the area is sealed off you need to put a vent hole at one end of the pipe opposite of the side you have a tube filling the pipe.
 The location of the vent hole will vary depending on if you are using Helium or Argon.
-If you are using an Argon based filler gas you will want the vent whole at the top of the pipe because Argon is heavier then the air.
-If you are using a Helium based filler gas you will want the vent whole at the bottom of the pipe because Helium is lighter then the air.
+If you are using an Argon based filler gas you will want the vent hole at the top of the pipe because Argon is heavier than the air.
+If you are using a Helium based filler gas you will want the vent hole at the bottom of the pipe because Helium is lighter than the air.

 TIG Welding Machine Set-Up

 When setting up a TIG welder there are two main settings.
 They are amperage and gas flow.
 Amperage settings vary depending on the type and thickness of the metal to be welded.
 Gas flow rates also vary depending on draft conditions, cup size, and sometimes the position of the weld.
 The gas flow rate could range from 5 CFH to 60 CFH for a large cup and drafty conditions.
 When choosing the gas to weld it is almost always assumed that you will be using pure Argon.

 Some basic guidelines for machine set-up are as follows:

 1/16 Tungsten – Requires an amperage rage between 50 to 100 amps.

 (The recommended cup sizes are 4, 5, or 6.
 Gas flow rate should be between 5 to 15 CFH.)

 3/32 Tungsten – Requires an amperage rage between 80 to 130 amps.